tolwi/hassio-ecoflow-cloud/README.md

 - Battery Charging State
 - Total In Power
 - Total Out Power
+- Solar In Current
+- Solar In Voltage
 - AC In Power
 - AC Out Power
 - AC In Volts